Rina Balaj

-Rina Balaj (/sq/; born 27 January 1999), known mononymously as Rina, is a Kosovar rapper and singer who predominately raps and sings in Albanian.
+Rina Balaj (/sq/; born 27 January 1999), known mononymously as Rina, is a Kosovo-Albanian rapper and singer.

 Life and career

 1999–2019: Early life and career beginnings

 Rina Balaj was born on 27 January 1999 into an Albanian family in the city of Peja and raised in Istog, Kosovo.
 At age 16, Balaj unsuccessfully auditioned for the fourth season of X Factor Albania in 2015.
 In December 2017, she was featured on Albanian singer Endri's single "Janari" and reached number 6 in Albania.
 Eventually signed by OnRecords, her debut single "Për ty" followed afterwards in March 2018.
 In September 2018, Balaj released her breakthrough single "Gigi" in collaboration with Greek-Albanian rapper Sin Boy.
 The single initially attained success in Albania, peaking at number 8, and later became acclaimed in neighbouring Greece, reaching the top 3.

 2020–present: Mama and Balerina

 In May 2020, Balaj released her first collaborative album, MM, with Sin Boy featuring songs written in Albanian, Greek and English.
 Four subsequent singles, "Meredith", "Tentacion", "GG" and "Sari" were released from the collaborative album.
 "Meredith" peaked at number 86 in Greece, while "Tentacion" reached the top five peaking at number four.
 "Sari" also experienced commercial success and reached number 32 in Albania and 52 in Greece, respectively.
 In June 2020, her follow-up single, "Fallin In Love", went on to reach number 33 in Greece.
 Later that year in December 2020, her single "Zjarr" in collaboration with Sin Boy reached number 35 in her native country.